Eileen Chang: Influence

-With collective efforts to unearth the literary histories of the pre-revolutionary days in the post-Mao era, a renewed Eileen Chang “fever” swept through the streets of Mainland China.
+With collective efforts to unearth the literary histories of the pre-revolutionary days in the post-Mao era, a renewed Eileen Chang "fever" swept through the streets of mainland China.
 The name Eileen Chang became synonymous with the glories of a bygone era.
 As with Taiwan in the 1970s, a group of young women authors who were clearly inspired by Chang rose to prominence in the 1980s and 1990s.
 Other notable Mainland China authors influenced by Chang include Wang Anyi, Su Tong, and Ye Zhaoyan.

+Chang has been listed as one of the four women literary geniuses in Shanghai during the Republic of China era, alongside Su Qing, Guan Lu, and Pan Liudai.
+Chang has also been listed as one of the four women literary geniuses during the Republic of China era, along with Lü Bicheng, Xiao Hong and Shi Pingmei.
 Dominic Cheung, a poet and professor of East Asian languages at the University of Southern California, said that had it not been for the Chinese civil war, Chang would have been a recipient of the Nobel Prize in Literature.

-While the film based on Chang's novel Lust, Caution received mixed reviews in the US and the pan-Chinese territories of Taiwan, Hong Kong, and Mainland China, it nevertheless has become one of the most prominent and debated films in recent decades, winning both the Golden Lion award at the Venice Film Festival and Golden Horse Award for best film of the year in Taipei in 2007.
-The film was directed by critically acclaimed director Ang Lee and featured two of China's most well-known actors, Tony Leung Chiu-wai and Tang Wei.

-One of Chang's most famous works, Love in a Fallen City, has been adapted into stage performances by the Hong Kong Repertory Theatre in 1987, 2002, and 2005.
-In 2006, the theatre even took the Cantonese performance to New York, Shanghai, and Toronto, thus bringing international attention to this story.

-In 1997, some of Chang's manuscripts were donated to the East Asian Library at the University of Southern California (USC) after being exhibited at the university.
-Most of the content of the manuscripts were Chang's works created in America, including the translation of "The Sing-song Girls of Shanghai".